-The online assessment process consists of a three-stage approach designed for the efficient assessment and recruitment of police constables.
-The three stages are:
+The online assessment process consists of three exercises designed for the efficient assessment and recruitment of police constables.

 You will be asked a series of questions about how you have dealt with specific situations in the past.
 This is your opportunity to provide some examples of the key competencies and values that are important for police constables.
 You can use examples from both your work and your personal life.
 If you have completed stage 1, you will be required to take stage 2 immediately upon completion.